SoySauceZhu/algs/resources/note.md

 ## Selection sort: $\theta(n^2)$
 ## Insertion sort: $\Omega(n), O(n^2)$
+Swap iteratively until the focused items is in proper position
 ## Shell sort: $O(n^{3/2})$ when $n=3x+1$
 Based on insertion sort.
-But the exchange operations could be reduced.
+But the exchange operations could be reduced by focus on non-consecutive items.
 Given any $m, n$, sort on m and then n, m-sorted remains after n-sorted.
 ![alt text](image-3.png)
 ## Shuffle:
 * Assign random numbers index and sort by index
-* Knuth shuffle
+* Knuth shuffle: In iteration `i`, pick integer `r` between `0` and `i`.
+Then shuffle `i` and `r`
 ## Convex Hull
 Graham Scan:
 * Iterate through node in counter-clockwise.